shadabahmed/shadabahmed.github.io/_posts/2022-06-28-smarter-tv-mount.md

 ### Intro

 Since I'm on a break in-between jobs, I thought I'd revisit my old blog and post about something interesting I've done during the break.
-I've been wanting to place my TV on the fireplace mantel.
-However, that makes it too high so I installed a motorized above-fireplace TV mount to lower the TV down while watching.
+I've been wanting to place my TV on the fireplace mantel in our family room.
+However, that makes it too high, so I installed a motorized above-fireplace TV mount to lower the TV down while watching.
 This [Monoprice TV Mount](https://www.amazon.com/Monoprice-Motorized-Fireplace-Full-Motion-Articulating/dp/B08J9VHTZ6){:target="_blank"} seemed perfect for it:

 ![TV Mount Image](/assets/images/concept.png){:.media-left}